IntentArchitect/Docs/articles/release-notes/intent-architect-v4.4.md

 Intent Architect v4.4.0 primarily brings features and functionality to improve product usability and feature discoverability.
 Some examples of this would include new Help system, and a new suggestion system.
 This version is fully backwards compatible.

+The 4.4 beta is available as a side-by-side install, so you can keep your current version of Intent Architect running alongside the beta.
+The beta can be acquired from our [downloads page](https://intentarchitect.com/#/downloads) in the `Pre-Release(s)` section.

 ### Highlights in 4.4.0

 #### Help Topics, in product